-Robin came on board our Caledonian Canal Explorer 6-night cruise in October 2016 - here is the direct link to his blog article on Welcome to Scotland I love canals, man’s grand attempts to tame nature and make her work for us.
+Robin came on board our Caledonian Canal Explorer 6-night cruise in October 2016.
+I love canals, man’s grand attempts to tame nature and make her work for us.
 For me there is no more impressive canal in the world than the Caledonian Canal right here in Scotland.
 Thomas Telford’s route from Fort William on the Atlantic Ocean forges northeast to Inverness on the North Sea.
 It is a truly epic swathe that cuts through myriad manmade locks, as well as Loch Lochy, Loch Oich and Loch Ness.
 When I heard that small cruise ship company Hebrides Cruises were starting running trips along the canal I jumped aboard the first one.

 Hebrides Cruises have a new ship joining the fold next year, but I was on their original Elizabeth G, a sturdy wee vessel that had previously taken me out as far as ultra remote St Kilda.
 This was her first passenger voyage along the canal, but she took it in her stride.
 I like that she takes a maximum of 12 passengers, which ensured a personal vibe on board.
 My fellow passengers – a mix of couples and single travellers – were a friendly bunch, as was captain Cameron, bosun Sarah, walking guide Vivi and miraculous chef Martin.
 The Elizabeth G proved the perfect base for cruising this remarkable waterway.
 We set off in brilliant sunshine (the whole six days were bathed in sun and blue skies) from Oban, cutting north for the entrance to the Caledonian Canal, Neptune’s Staircase.
 With eight locks, this jaw-dropping sight is the longest staircase lock in the UK and it took us a good few hours to navigate our way through it the following morning – with Ben Nevis haunting the background this was a pleasure.